usnistgov/metaschema/website/content/specification/_index.md

 ### `@as-type`

 The optional `@as-type` attribute declares the type of the field's value.
-If not provided, the default value is `string`.
+If not provided, the default type is `string`.

 The `@as-type` attribute must have a value that corresponds to one of the built in [simple data types](/specification/datatypes/#simple-data-types) or [markup data types](/specification/datatypes/#markup-data-types).